ramp-eu/Local_Sensing_and_Perception/src/localization_and_mapping/README.md

 ## lam_simulator

 ROS package which demonstrantes localization and mapping in Stage simulator.
 Relies on AMCL, gmapping and Stage simulator.

-## andymark_driver

-ROS drivers for omnidirectional andymark platform.
-Teleoperation and control relies on the nodes provided by the husky package

-## husky

-ROS package for interfacing with Clearpath Husky robot.
-It also includes nodes for teleoperation and control.

 ## odometry_correction